 “Islam began as something strange and it will return to being strange, so blessed are the strangers.” — Sahih Muslim

 It’s difficult to understand much about the extremist ideology of terrorist groups like ISIS, not least because your average non-Muslim doesn’t understand a lot about Islam itself to begin with.
 Theology is complex, and understanding the manipulations or interpretations that fringe groups make requires a deeper study that most people understandably aren’t all that interested in undertaking.
-But without understanding something about it, it’s hard to know one’s enemy and what they want and why, or fully grasp the implications of current events, or find any reasonable answer to that question that arises constantly of how people can turn to terrorism.
+But without understanding something about it, it’s hard to know what’s at stake, what these groups want and why, or fully grasp the implications of current events, or find any reasonable answer to that question that arises constantly of how people can turn to terrorism.

 The Atlantic correspondent Graeme Wood’s The Way of the Strangers is the best book I’ve read providing insight into the Islamic State and their “view of humanity”, but not only: it’s an incredible parsing of Islam’s position at the current moment, looking at various branches within it and even its parallels with other religions, which of course aren’t without their disturbing fringes.